Best Mattress 2026

 To test the Bear’s motion isolation, one of our reviewers lay blindfolded on one side of the mattress while another moved around and got in and out of bed on the other side.
 Aside from a few subtle shifts, our mattress tester, Riley Otis, barely noticed any movement.

 “I was impressed by the motion isolation on the Bear Original,” Riley said.
-“I could hardly detect when my colleague got in the bed with me and switched positions.”
+“I could hardly detect when my colleague got into bed with me and switched positions.”

 Another feature that couples should appreciate on this king-size mattress is its superior temperature regulation.
 Our mattress testers gave the Bear a 4.5 out of 5 in the cooling category for its impressive performance on the thermal gun test, where we measured the surface temperature of a mattress before and after lying on it for five minutes.
 After five minutes of uninterrupted rest, Riley found that the Bear only increased by 5.3 degrees, indicating excellent cooling.